wp-plugins/webphysiology-portfolio/readme.txt

 There is a conflict when running WEBphysiology Portfolio and the eCommerce plugin.
 This does not appear to be a fault of the WEBphysiology Portfolio plugin as no errors are returned for this plugin but quite a number of errors are being thrown by the eCommerce plugin.
 If the image click option does not open the image, but instead navigates to the site URL, then this anomaly will not occur.

+= I'm getting strange error messages within the Admin Options page. =

+Try resetting all the options by using the "Revert to Default Values" button at the bottom of the form.

 == Screenshots ==

 1. Portfolio Page Frontend User Interface